Give Now Honor Tree - Honor someone with a gift to the VBH Foundation.

 A minimum gift of $100,000 can establish an endowment fund in honor or memory of a loved one.
 Contact the Foundation to learn more about the funds that already exist and to inquire about starting a new fund.

-LifeSpire’s endowment funds (including those of the Foundation) are invested by a professional management firm in a diverse portfolio of investments including equity, fixed income, and defensive investments.
-Our investment mix is governed by our official investment policy, which is administered by the Investment Committee of the LifeSpire Board of Trustees.
+LifeSpire of Virginia’s endowment funds (including those of the Foundation) are invested by a professional management firm in a diverse portfolio of investments including equity, fixed income, and defensive investments.
+Our investment mix is governed by our official investment policy, which is administered by the Investment Committee of the LifeSpire of Virginia Board of Trustees.

-The VBH Foundation is governed by a Board of Trustees consisting of representatives from the market regions that we serve (Culpeper, Newport News, Richmond, and Roanoke).
-The foundation is audited annually by a nationally recognized accounting firm.
+The VBH Foundation is governed by a Board of Trustees consisting of representatives from the market regions that we serve.
+The Foundation is audited annually by a nationally recognized accounting firm.

-The Foundation is led by the President/CEO of LifeSpire, with the support of development professionals.
+The Foundation is led by the President/CEO of LifeSpire of Virginia, with the support of development professionals.

 The Donor Bill of Rights was created by the Association of Fundraising Professionals (AFP), the Association for Healthcare Philanthropy (AHP), the Council for Advancement and Support of Education (CASE), and the Giving Institute: Leading Consultants to Non-Profits.
 It has been endorsed by numerous organizations.